 - Maintain records of materials moved.

-Mine Shuttle Car Operators state the following job skills are important in their day-to-day work.
+When polled, Mine Shuttle Car Operators say the following skills are most frequently used in their jobs:

 Operation and Control: Controlling operations of equipment or systems.